ladybug-tools/ladybug/README.md

 This repository includes the core library which is the base for Ladybug.
 For plugin-specific questions and comments refer to [ladybug-grasshopper](https://github.com/ladybug-tools/ladybug-grasshopper) or [ladybug-dynamo](https://github.com/ladybug-tools/ladybug-dynamo) repositories.

-## note
+## Note
-For the legacy Ladybug Grasshopper plugin see [this repository](https://github.com/mostaphaRoudsari/ladybug).
+For the legacy, Ladybug Grasshopper plugin see [this repository](https://github.com/mostaphaRoudsari/ladybug).

 ## [API Documentation](http://ladybug-tools.github.io/apidoc/ladybug)